ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 Three options for atomic refs were discussed in SG1 in Kona 2022:  add new types for `memory_order` bounded atomic refs, add a new `memory_order` template parameter to the existing `atomic_ref`, or add a constructor to the existing `atomic_ref` that takes a `memory_order` and stores it.
 Given that the last two are ABI breaks, the first option was polled and chosen.
 It was also decided that the new bounded atomic refs would not support overriding the specified `memory_order` at run time.

-This proposal has chosen to make a general exposition-only template `atomic-ref-bounded` that takes a `memory_order` as a template argument and alias templates for the three specific bounded atomic refs.
+This proposal has chosen to make a general exposition-only template `atomic-ref-bound` that takes a `memory_order` as a template argument and alias templates for the three specific bounded atomic refs.
 Also, the various member functions are constrained by integral types not including `bool`, floating point types and pointer types, as opposed to the different template specializations specified for `atomic_ref`.
 Other than not being able to specifiy the `memory_order` at run time, the intention is that the bounded atomic ref types have the same functionality and API as `atomic_ref`.